Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: EQUILIBRIUM QUANTUM CORRELATIONS BETWEEN TWO EQUALLY ACCELERATED DETECTORS

-We now investigate the entanglement, the quantum mutual information and the quantum discord between the two accelerated detectors in the opposing direction.
-The world lines are $(a^{-1}\sinh(a\tau),(a^{-1}\cosh(a\tau)-1+2a\pi),0,0)$ and $(a^{-1}\sinh(a\tau),-a^{-1}(\cosh(a\tau)-1-2a\pi),0,0)$ for Alice and Bob respectively.
-This mimics the two heat sources in flat space time moving away from each other.
-From Figure~\ref{fig:4a}~\ref{fig:4b}~\ref{fig:4c}, as the time goes by, the two detectors are further away from each other at a constant acceleration; this is also true over acceleration at fixed time.
-They all resurrect from death over time.
-And the quantum correlation decreases monotonically over the acceleration at fix time.
+We now investigate the entanglement, quantum mutual information, and quantum discord between two detectors accelerating in opposite directions.
+The world lines for Alice and Bob are $(a^{-1}\sinh(a\tau),(a^{-1}\cosh(a\tau)-1+2a\pi),0,0)$ and $(a^{-1}\sinh(a\tau),-a^{-1}(\cosh(a\tau)-1-2a\pi),0,0)$, respectively, which mimic two heat sources in flat spacetime moving away from each other.
+From Figs.~\ref{fig:4a}--\ref{fig:4c}, as time goes by, the two detectors are farther from each other at a constant acceleration; this is also true over acceleration at fixed time.
+They are all resurrected from dead over time, and the quantum correlation decreases monotonically over acceleration at fixed time.
 Once again, we see the Unruh effect of bipartition.
-The higher acceleration (temperature) leads the detectors to be more classical being lack of quantum nature.
-This results to the decrease in the entanglement.
-Since the larger acceleration means more distant detectors at fixed time, the mutual information (discord) is not amplified by the higher acceleration but reduced.
+The higher acceleration (temperature) causes the detectors to be more classical by lacking a quantum nature, thereby decreasing the entanglement.
+Because the larger acceleration means more-distant detectors at fixed time, the mutual information (discord) is not amplified by the higher acceleration but is instead reduced.
 This shows that the distance effect dominates the evolution.
-We suggest that the evolution of the quantum discord (mutual information) in such systems can be understood as a competition between the distance effect among the detectors due to the opposite acceleration and the thermal amplification that such acceleration tends to generate.
+We suggest that the evolution of the quantum discord (mutual information) in such systems can be understood as a competition between the distance effect among the detectors due to the opposite accelerations and the thermal amplification that such accelerations tend to generate.
 As we have seen, in this case the former wins.